A detailed guide to help you choose the best memory cards for the Fujifilm X-T4 based on in-camera speed tests.

 |Hoodman Steel 1500x||110.4 MB/s||Amazon|

-Speeds will slow down a little from what I have listed here when shooting compressed.
-Again, because the camera processor has to do more work.
+When deciding Uncompressed for Compressed RAW, speeds will slow down a little when shooting compressed and this is because the camera processor has to do more work.

 |Sandisk Extreme Pro 300MB/s||UHS-II||135.6||293.7||242.2|